Salgaocar FC

-Salgaocar Football Club, formerly known as the Salgaocar Sporting Club, is an Indian professional football club based in Vasco, Goa.
-Being one of the country's most successful clubs, it is currently operating youth teams.
-Until the disfunction of its senior team in June 2023, Salgaocar competed in the Goa Professional League.
+Salgaocar Football Club, formerly known as Salgaocar Sporting Club, is an Indian professional football club based in Vasco, Goa.
+Being one of the country's most successful clubs, it is currently operating youth teams only.
+Until the dissolution of its senior team in June 2023, Salgaocar competed in the Goa Professional League.

 Salgaocar previously competed in the I-League, then top-flight of the Indian football league system.
 Founded in 1956, and nicknamed "The Greens", the club is owned by V. M. Salgaocar Group of Companies.
 Salgaocar has won 21 Goa championships, 4 Federation Cups, 3 Durand Cups, 3 Rovers Cups, 2 Indian Super Cups and the National Football League in 1999, and the I-League in 2011.
 They became the first Goan side to win the National Football League, under the guidance of coach Shabbir Ali.
 It is also the first Goan club to win the following:

 Goa Super Division, Federation Cup, Goa Professional League, Durand Cup and the former Indian Super Cup.
 Salgaocar pulled out of the I-League in 2017, citing the All India Football Federation (AIFF) bias.

 History

 1956–2009

-Salgaocar Sports Club was established in 1956 as the Vimson Club and also participated as Clube Desportivo Salgaocar till the liberation of Goa in 1961.
+Salgaocar Sports Club was established in 1956 as the Vimson Club and also participated as Clube Desportivo Salgaocar until the liberation of Goa in 1961.
 It was founded by VM Salgaocar, founder President of the VM Salgaocar Group of Companies, to give a platform to the Goan youth to showcase their talent to the country, and to the world.
-In 1962, Salgaocar Sports Club became the first Goan team to be extended an invitation to play in the prestigious Durand Cup in New Delhi, and such was the joy of a Goan team's participation in the Durand Cup, that the Late Prime Minister Jawaharlal Nehru felicitated the team at his residence.
-In 1988, they clinched Sait Nagjee Cup in Kerala; In 1989, the reached final again, but ended-up as runners-up after their defeat to Bangladeshi club Dhaka Abahani.
+In 1962, Salgaocar Sports Club became the first Goan team to be extended an invitation to play in the prestigious Durand Cup in New Delhi, and such was the joy of a Goan team's participation in the Durand Cup, that the late Prime Minister Jawaharlal Nehru felicitated the team at his residence.
+In 1988, they clinched the Sait Nagjee Cup in Kerala.
+In 1989, they reached the final again, but ended-up as runners-up after their defeat to Bangladeshi club Dhaka Abahani.